Anger Management Hypnotherapy

 Hypnotherapy strengthens coping mechanisms, allowing you to react to triggers with a measured response instead of impulsive anger.

 Hypnosis works at the level of the unconscious mind, where our deepest thoughts are stored.
-Hypnotherapy helps you identify and change the negative thought patterns contributing to your anger, replacing harmful responses with positive, constructive reactions.
+Hypnotherapy helps you identify and change the negative thought patterns contributing to your anger, replacing harmful responses with positive and constructive reactions like “I respond, I don’t react”.

 • Do you find yourself getting angry very quickly?

-• Do you tend to supress your feelings until you erupt?
+• Do you tend to suppress your feelings until you erupt?

 • Are you irritated by even the tiniest of annoyances?